E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 2. **Preinstalled Ubuntu Image**
 3. **WSL (Windows Subsystem for Linux)**

-Feel free to choose any one of the options given above which is suitable to you.
+Please feel free to choose any one of the options given above that works best for you.

 ➡️ See the following steps for the installation process.